Coming Soon 👀 At the beginning of April, you’ll be

 Maybe Mr. Bergner will read it & change his mind & tell Michael to publish it after all?
 Idk I don’t remember this storyline.

-cdusold Premium Member 11 months ago
+cdusold Premium Member about 1 year ago

 I barely remember when the evening news expanded to half an hour from fifteen minutes.
 That gave the networks time to tell you how to feel about the news (not that there was much more news).
 Now you can be entertained for twenty three hours and forty five minutes being told how you feel about fifteen minutes of news from any politic-emotional-demographic perspective that suits you.
 I miss Paul Harvey, at least he said outright his program ( five minutes in the morning) was news and comment.